-In best case, your friend will listen you without reply.
-Some people are too polite so say "enough" and they will just pretend that they are listening, but they will not hear you.
-More extrovert person will hate you if you cross her line.
+In the best case, your friend will listen to you without reply.
+Some people are too polite to say "enough" and they will just pretend that they are listening, but they will not hear you.
+The more extrovert person will hate you if you cross her line.

-The best test of friendship is skill of understanding.
-If you can sit next to person, quietly, without forcing any communication, and later just hug your sad friend, this is mature.
-Wait a moment until person is ready to talk with you.
-When sadness pressure your lungs and heart, you are not able to talk.
+The best test of friendship is the skill of understanding.
+If you can sit next to the person, quietly, without forcing any communication, and later just hug your sad friend, this is mature.
+Wait a moment until the person is ready to talk with you.
+When sadness pressures your lungs and heart, you are not able to talk.

-Sign "do not disturb" is line of dignity and respect.
-Person could be mad dog, and you don't want to dare mad dog.
+Sign "do not disturb" is a line of dignity and respect.
+A person could be a mad dog, and you don't want to dare mad dog.

-Roberta and Molly broke their friendship because of funny story.
-Roberta broke up with boyfriend, and did not reply on calls for a week, so Molly knocked at her door to ask her what is going on.
-Roberta opened door and said her that she is not in the mood because of her problems.
+Roberta and Molly broke their friendship because of a funny story.
+Roberta broke up with boyfriend and did not rely on calls for a week, so Molly knocked on her door to ask her what is going on.
+Roberta opened the door and said her that she is not in the mood because of her problems.
 Molly said: "You are selfish indeed.
 You think only you have problems?
 You ignore your best friend.
 No wonder you have no friends. " So Roberta had no choice than to kick her out.

 Caring and disturbing are two different things.
-You might be in concern, but if you worry, you will not use force.
-In this case you are pressing wrong buttons.
+You might be of concern, but if you worry, you will not use force.
+In this case, you are pressing wrong buttons.
 If someone wants to keep distance, let him go.